Codeinwp/wp-maintenance-mode/readme.txt

 1. Aktiv Maintenance-Mode with Theme "Chemistry"

 == Frequently Asked Questions ==
-= Where can I get more information? =
-Please visit [the official website](http://bueltge.de/wp-wartungsmodus-plugin/101/ "WP Maintenance Mode") for the latest information on this plugin.

-= I love this plugin!
-How can I show the developer how much I appreciate his work? = Please visit [the official website](http://bueltge.de/wp-wartungsmodus-plugin/101/ "WP Maintenance Mode") and let him know your care or see the [wishlist](http://bueltge.de/wunschliste/ "Wishlist") of the author.

 = Frequently Asked Questions for MySQLDumper =
 Please visit [the official website](http://www.mysqldumper.de/) for general informations about MySQLDumper.